code2blog/tool-muleesb/README.md

 	var-1 -> demo the features of flow variables var-2 -> demo the features of session variables var-3 -> demo the features of record variables

+code2blog_https
+	ssl-1 -> expose a webservice using https protocol

 </pre>